reelyactive/barnacles-logfile/README.md

 Pareto Anywhere integration
 ---------------------------

-A common application of __barnacles-logfile__ is to write IoT data from [pareto-anywhere](https://github.com/reelyactive/pareto-anywhere) to a local logfiles.
+A common application of __barnacles-logfile__ is to write IoT data from [pareto-anywhere](https://github.com/reelyactive/pareto-anywhere) to local logfiles.
 Simply follow our [Create a Pareto Anywhere startup script](https://reelyactive.github.io/diy/pareto-anywhere-startup-script/) tutorial using the script below:

 ```javascript
 #!/usr/bin/env node